entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  5. Posterior development of rostral plate: not developed (0); subtriangular (1); T-shaped (2).
 > Carr (1991), Character 5; Lelièvre (1995), character 4, modified; Carr and Hlavin (2010), Character 5; Rücklin *et al*.
 (2015), Character 5; Zhu Y *et al*.
 (2016), Character 5; Jobbins *et al*.
 (2022, 2024), Character 5; Xue *et al*. (in review), Character 5.

-> - In those taxa that the rostral plate is fused with the pineal plate or the rosrtal plate is absent, this character is scored as 'not applicable'.**Phyllolepid**
+> - In those taxa that the rostral plate is fused with the pineal plate or the rosrtal plate is absent such as in phyllolepids, this character is scored as 'not applicable'.

 > - The coding of the new Xitun actinolepid is 0.